-All development resulting in the creation of 1 or more dwellings or 500sqm or more non-residential GIA
+All development resulting in the creation of 1 or more dwellings or 500sqm or more nonresidential GIA

 - a.
 To demonstrate how energy demand, including regulated and unregulated uses, has been minimised on site through passive measures and by maximising the efficiency of building form, fabric and systems. - b.
-To disclose the anticipated Energy Use Intensity at design and pre-occupation stage. - c.
+To disclose the anticipated Energy Use Intensity10 at design and pre-occupation stage. - c.
 To achieve the following minimum on-site carbon savings through energy efficiency alone, as part of achieving the overall savings set out in Policy CC8.11 (c), in order to reduce energy demand: - i.
 All development resulting in the creation of 1 or more residential units (including new builds, change of use, conversions and major refurbishments) must achieve at least a 10 per cent improvement against Building Regulations 2013 through energy efficiency measures. - ii.
 All non-residential development of 500sqm GIA or more (including new builds, change of use and major refurbishments) must achieve at least a 15 per cent improvement against Building Regulations 2013 through energy efficiency measures.

-&lt;sup>10 An annual measure of total energy consumed in a building which can be estimated at design stage and easily monitored in-use as energy bills are based on kWh of energy used by the building.
+10 An annual measure of total energy consumed in a building which can be estimated at design stage and easily monitored in-use as energy bills are based on kWh of energy used by the building.
 It includes regulated (heating, hot water, cooling, ventilation and lighting) and unregulated (plug loads and equipment) energy.

-All new build development resulting in the creation of 1 or more residential unit or 500sqm or more non-residential GIA d.
-To demonstrate compliance with the following relevant fabric efficiency targets:
+All new build development resulting in the creation of 1 or more residential unit or 500sqm or more non-residential GIA

+4 To domonstrate compliance with the following rol lovent febrie officiency terrete: u.
+To demonstrate compliance with the following rei levant fabric efficiency targets:

-Type of Development Zero Carbon Hub Interim FEES until 31 December 2022 Zero Carbon Hub Full FEES from 01 January 2023 to 31 December 2024 Space Heating Demand Target from 01 January 2025 Blocks of flats and mid- terrace houses <43 kWh/m2/yr <39 kWh/m2/yr <15 kWh/m2/yr Semi-detached, end of terrace and detached houses <52 kWh/m2/yr <46 kWh/m2/yr <20 kWh/m2/yr Non-residential development - - <15 kWh/m2/yr e.
+Type of Development Zero Carbon Hub Interim FEES until 31 December 2022 11 Zero Carbon Hub Full FEES from 01 January 2023 to 31 December 2024 Space Heating Demand Target from 01 January 2025 12 Blocks of flats and mid- terrace houses <43 kWh/m2/yr <39 kWh/m2/yr <15 kWh/m2/yr Semi-detached, end of terrace and detached houses <52 kWh/m2/yr <46 kWh/m2/yr <20 kWh/m2/yr Non-residential development - - <15 kWh/m2/yr e.
 From 2025, to meet the maximum Energy Use Intensity targets as set out in the relevant guidance.